ptrobson/learn-python/_posts/2014-10-02-Using_CSV_files.md

 ---
-Layout: post
+layout: post
-Title: Using CSV files
+title: Using CSV files
-Tags: Files
+tags: Files
 ---

 If you are working with basic textual/numerical data, CSV files are a simple